Clover is live in multiple countries and expanding. Our current markets include:

 https://api.eu.clover.com for REST API calls.

-For example, an app set up on the Developer Dashboard for the EU should interface with
+For example, an app set up on the Developer Dashboard for Europe should interface with

-You must be an approved developer for the target market before you can submit an app for approval.
+You must be an approved developer for the target market before submitting an app for approval.

 You can apply for pricing for your apps.
 In the US, this involves providing your US-based bank account for verification.
-In the UK or ROI, you'll need to provide your home country-based bank account for verification.
+In the UK or ROI, you must provide your home country-based bank account for verification.

-Once Clover approves your request to price your app, you'll be able to configure price details.
-App prices are set in dollars.
+Once Clover approves your app price request, you can configure price details.
+App prices are set in US dollars (USD).
 See the Billing page for more information.

-In the US, the revenue will be issued to your US-based bank in dollars.
-In the UK and ROI, the revenue will be issued to your bank account in your local currency.
-Exchange rates between currencies will be applied on the day of deposit.
+The revenue is issued to your US-based bank in dollars in the US.
+In the UK and ROI, the payment is issued to your bank account in your local currency.
+Exchange rates between currencies are applied on the day of deposit.

 Updated about 1 month ago